thinkshout/mandrill/README.txt

 ### Email Options
 * **From address:** The email address that emails should be sent from
 * **From name:** The name to use for sending (optional)
+* **Subaccount:** This selection box appears if you have configured subaccounts on your Mandrill account, and can be used to select the outgoing subaccount to use for Mandrill sending.
 * **_Input format_:** An optional input format to apply to the message body before sending emails